douglasteeple/DIGITS_Traffic_Signs/README.md

     <img width="100%" src="P1/GoogLeNet/P1ColorEvaluate.png"/>
 </td></tr></table>

-The model clearly passes the project requirements of > 75% acccuracy and procesing time of less than 10ms.
+The model clearly passes the project requirements of > 75% accuracy and processing time of less than 10ms.

 The training accuracy graph as given by the model is: